Choose Implants to Add Volume and Improve Shape and Symmetry at Chicago’s Iteld Plastic Surgery

 Breast augmentation is a common aspect of breast reconstruction procedures, since loss of volume is a typical result of surgical cancer treatment.
-Women who have a significant amount of tissue remaining after their successful surgery are good candidates for straight forward breast augmentation.
+Women who have a significant amount of tissue remaining after their successful lumpectomy or similar surgery are good candidates for straightforward breast augmentation.
 Those who lack sufficient tissue can still enjoy volume-boosting results, but the process requires a little more time and effort.
 Don’t worry.
 You’re worth it.

 10 Things You Should Know About Life With Breast Implants

-Whether you’ve already had surgery, had a consultation, or are still thinking about breast implants, we have a resource for you.
-Attached is Living With Breast Implants, a brochure to help you navigate breast health milestones, lifestyle changes, and other topics of interest associated with breast implants.
-Inside the brochure you’ll find:
+Whether you’ve already had breast augmentation surgery, had a consultation with a top plastic surgeon performing breast augmentation in the Chicago area (or elsewhere), or are still thinking about whether breast implants are right for you, we have a resource we’d like to share.
+Click here to read a PDF of the Living With Breast Implants brochure, which can help you navigate breast health milestones, lifestyle changes, and other topics of interest associated with breast augmentation and implants.
+Inside the brochure, you’ll find:

 - Room to record your plastic surgeon’s contact information and implant model serial numbers

-- “Are you wearing the right bra size?” quiz
+- An “are you wearing the right bra size?” quiz

 - Exercise recommendations